okfn/handbook/text/courses/sort-and-filter.rst

 #.
 Now you have successfully filtered your dataset.
 #.
 Go ahead and play with it - the data will not be deleted, it’s just not displayed.

+*A version of this recipe can also be found in the Handbook.*

 Summary
 -------
 In this module we talked about basic spreadsheet skills.
 We talked about